bitkeks/python-netflow-v9-softflowd/README.md

-# Python NetFlow library
+# Python NetFlow/IPFIX library
-This package contains libraries and tools for **NetFlow versions 1, 5 and 9**.
+This package contains libraries and tools for **NetFlow versions 1, 5 and 9, and IPFIX**.

 Version 9 is the first NetFlow version using templates.
 Templates make dynamically sized and configured NetFlow data flowsets possible, which makes the collector's job harder.
 The library provides the `netflow.parse_packet()` function as the main API point (see below).
 By importing `netflow.v1`, `netflow.v5` or `netflow.v9` you have direct access to the respective parsing objects, but at the beginning you probably will have more success by running the reference collector (example below) and look into its code.
+IPFIX (IP Flow Information Export) is based on NetFlow v9 and standardized by the IETF.
+All related classes are contained in `netflow.ipfix`.

 Copyright 2016-2020 Dominik Pataky <dev@bitkeks.eu>